TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Project_Proposal.md

 * Systems like FreeRTOS or Zephyr can be implemented to provide the framework for managing hardware resources, multitasking, and real-time data processing.

 Networking and Communication Protocols
-* MQTT: A lightweight messaging protocol for seamless communication between the device and external systems such as between the tracking device and an operation server.
+* MQTT: A lightweight messaging protocol for seamless communication between the device and external systems.
 * HTML: Used for designing user interfaces and web-based dashboards.
 * Visual Studio Code: A versatile code editor for software development and debugging.